Woman of the Year, 1942, MGM Pictures. Starring Katharine Hepburn, Spencer Tracy, Fay Bainter. Directed by George Stevens. B&W, 114 minutes.

 Hepburn plays Tess Harding, a highly accomplished international affairs reporter, fluent in multiple languages, with a high society background.
-Enter Sam Craig, a well-respected sportswriter with a more middle-class background, not completely out of her league but a bit foreign to it.
+Enter Sam Craig (Spencer Tracy), a well-respected sportswriter with a more middle-class background.
+She is not completely out of his league, but a bit foreign to it.

 The two work for the same big-name newspaper at a time when newspapers reigned as the source of information, and find themselves thrown together both by chance and by choice.
 Love seemingly has overcome that which might divide them.
 Tess takes on the challenge of learning baseball, oblivious about how out-of-place she is at the game.
 Sam valiantly works the room at a cocktail party for international dignitaries, or tries to, until language barriers bring his efforts to a halt.

 The future looks bright for this sharp couple, with perhaps some comical transition to wedded bliss in store.

 Not so fast.
 This is a fun and funny movie, but the humor is woven into Tess & Sam’s struggle with their differences.
 Ultimately, their marriage is tested to a possible point of no return.
 With a finely written script and keenly portrayed characters, how that struggle unfolds is what makes this such a rich and rewarding film.